Leigh Academies Trust

 How can we help?

-Then contact our friendly partnerships team who will be happy to talk you through the programmes and help you decide on the right approach for your school.
+Contact our friendly partnerships team who will be happy to talk you through the programmes and help you decide on the right approach for your school.